Trails & More

 Trails Among the Giants

 The trail through the North Grove is a gentle, well-marked loop about 1 1/2miles (2.3 km) long.
 Allow at least one hour for your walk through this magnificent, historically significant grove.
 Audio tapes for the North Grove are available on loan for visually impaired visitors.
 Ask at the Visitor Center.

-Inside of the grove you will find markers along the trail that explains and give history of some of the more spectacular trees such as the Three Graces of Greek mythology, The Pioneer Cabin Tree, The Abraham Lincoln tree, The Sacrificial Tree, The Father of the Forest, Old Bachelor tree, Siamese Twins and the Granite State Tree.
+Inside of the grove you will find markers along the trail that explains and give history of some of the more spectacular trees such as the Three Graces of Greek mythology, The Pioneer Cabin Tree, The Abraham Lincoln tree, The Father of the Forest, Old Bachelor tree, and the Granite State Tree.
 Views of giant sequoias’ with special twists and formations can be seen.

 Road access to the South Grove, Stanislaus River and Bradley Grove are not accessible in the winter months.
 However, even though roads are closed, cross country skiing is available and encouraged in the Park during the winter months.

-The South Grove Natural Preserve will lead you through a pristine stand of sierra redwoods, the earth’s largest living objects.
-The South Grove contains about 1,000 large sierra redwoods – also known as giant sequoias – about 10 times as many as the North Grove.
+The South Grove Natural Preserve will lead you through a pristine stand of giant sequoia trees.
 The largest redwoods in the park are found here in the remote and tranquil South Grove.

 Depending on your route, you may hike 3.5 miles to 5 miles on this trail.
 The first 1.5 miles of trail is a moderate, steady climb from the parking lot to the start of the loop trail, with a gain of 260 feet in elevation.

 The loop trail passes through a representative portion of the lower part of the grove.
 Just over one mile in length, this section of trail first climbs 200 feet, then gently descends back to the start of the loop.